-After setting the competency framework and pinpointing critical roles, the human resource head and/or organisation development leader oversee succession planning, outlining and sharing the process with senior management stakeholders.
+After setting the competency framework and pinpointing critical roles, the head of human resource and/or head of organisation development who oversees succession planning, outlining and sharing the process with senior management stakeholders.

 • Identify potential talents and assessment -

 Within the scope of the critical positions, high performers are identified based on their performance records and assess for alignment with necessary core competencies for advancement.
 Assessments, including pen and paper exercises, questionnaires, assessment centres and structured interviews by industrial psychologists, along with qualitative feedback from multiple perspectives, may be utilised.